Forget telehealth. The future of medicine could be drive-through doctors

 And while the focus of the concept is on helping patients, drive-through care units could also ease the economic burden on U.S. hospitals and healthcare clinics, which are losing an estimated $50 billion per month as customers stay away to avoid catching the novel coronavirus, leading to staff layoffs and patients delaying necessary healthcare treatments.

 It might sound outlandish, but so did drive-through testing facilities when they first appeared.
 And NBBJ isn’t the only one thinking about this.
-One potential client mentioned that they were looking into buying a fast-food restaurant to accommodate a similar idea.
+Some healthcare institutions are looking into buying fast-food restaurants to accommodate a similar idea.